knuesel/callisto/lib/reading/stream.typ

   return item
 }

-// Process a stream output item.
-// Can return none if the item is from an undesired stream (cf 'stream' arg.)
-#let process(item, ctx: none) = {
-  return handle(item.text, mime: "stream", ctx: ctx, name: item.name) }

 // Same as stream-items function, but merges all streams (matching 'stream')
 // of the same cell.
 #let streams(..args) = {